markusmkim/MOEA-ImageSeg/README.md

 ## Results
 The images are taken from *The Berkeley Segmentation Dataset (BSDS500)*.
 For each image, the original image is shown together with 4 solutions proposed by the algorithm.
-All 4 solutions are selected from same Pareto front from a single run.
+All 4 solutions are selected from the obtained Pareto front from **a single run**.

 #### Image 147091